If you are wondering how to use Semrush to grow your blog, this article is for you.

 Sometimes, if you’re lucky, you will tap into a niche with small competition and many opportunities.

 We are into 2021, and there aren’t many niches with lots of opportunities with low competition.
 On the other hand, competition helps.
 It indicates that there is money to make.

 I will talk about 11 excellent ways to use Semrush to grow your blog traffic in today’s post.
 At the end of this article, you will learn…

-- How many articles you should write to receive traffic to your blog compared to your competitors
+- How many articles should you write to receive traffic to your blog compared to your competitors?

 - How to steal traffic, backlinks, and business strategies from competitors

-- How to produce content that will drive perpetual traffic years to come without struggling tapping to new micro niches
+- How to produce content that will drive perpetual traffic for years to come without struggling tapping to new micro niches

 - How to get people to trust your brand and thus increase the loyal reader base

 - And how to intelligently increase your power readers that will increase the organic traffic indirectly without focusing on posting more posts